 The idea of Peter growing up seemed to be one of the many things that put people off about this film, and I can understand why.
 No one would ever have pictured this adventurous childish fictional character to ever grow up, and casting Robin Williams as the role of a grown up Peter for many people just didn't seem like the right casting choice, but going back to what I said before, no one could have pictured Peter as an adult, so it didn't seem to matter who got the role.
 Plus the whole subplot of a Father neglecting his kids to working hard to gain back their love and spend more time with them, is a cliche plot that we've seen before, as well as knowing what's going to happen.
 After seeing this film again, I'm not going to lie; Robin Williams' performance along with the cliche plot was actually executed really well.
 Ok don't me wrong, some of the things about Peter growing up could have been done a little bit better.
 Like the flashback sequence that Peter has about his origins and reasons of why he decided to grow-up felt rushed, and needed to be examined and explained a little bit more than what we were given; and the whole plot of Peter neglecting his children while I think is done for the most part well, it has a few moments that get corny (I'll point them out later).
 Also when he becomes the wise cracking Peter Pan, he's not really as funny as he usually is.
 With all that aside, I still think this is one of Williams’ best performances.
 Maybe not top 5, but definitely better than most of his other films.

 As for the transformation of Peter becoming his old childish self again, it’s also done really well.
 Like I said before, when we see Peter as an adult, we'd never suspect him to ever go back to the boy that he once was.
 I think my favorite moment that shows that, which is one of my favorite scenes in the film is when Peter walks up these darkly lit stairs as we hear the sound of the wind and the enters the nursery.
-As he looks around the room and gazes at the wallpaper of Neverland; through the sound effects, music, and reactions, his memories of being in Neverland start to slowly come back to him, however, he quickly denies any of those thoughts and is probably too afraid to confront them, and closes the window due to his fear of heights.
+As he looks around the room and gazes at the mural of Neverland; through the sound effects, music, and reactions, his memories of being in Neverland start to slowly come back to him, however, he quickly denies any of those thoughts and is probably too afraid to confront them, and closes the window due to his fear of heights.
 This is a scene with no dialogue at all, but through the acting, visuals, and atmosphere, it says a lot.
 The scene that made me see the Peter within him and made me think that Williams was a good casting choice is the scene when one of the Lost Boy's tries to see his resemblance to the Peter he knew.
 Yeah, it gets corny at points with some of the acting, but the music and lack of dialogue as the boy sees the Peter within him is what makes the scene touching; and yes, I'm one of those people who was moved by the line when the kid discovered that he really was Peter.
 If you find it corny, I can understand why, but for me it does touch me.
 As I said earlier about the scene when Peter denied his thoughts of being Peter Pan when his nostalgia seemed to catch up on him; when he does reach out to his nostalgia, as horribly rushed as the back story is, I did begin to see the Pan inside him letting out, and once he finally became Pan, he actually did bring the spirit and energy of the Pan we know.
-Again, it's not all that funny, but the spirit and heart of the character is definitely there.
+Again, it's not all that funny, and more childish than most likely any other version of the character but the spirit and heart of the character is definitely there.
 So yeah, as odd as it was seeing Peter growing up and how odd it seemed casting Williams in the role, it's actually done extremely well, at least for my taste.

 When we finally do see Dustin Hoffman as Hook, he completely steals every scene that he's in.
 He's villainous, he's fun, he's at times funny, very classy and respectable, very intimidating, and very persuasive as well.
 Dustin Hoffman really captured the feel and tone of the villain so well, that I couldn't believe that it was him.
 I mean this is the guy who was seduced by Mel Brooks's wife in "The Graduate"; this is the guy who was tortured by Lawrence Olivier in "Marathon Man"; this is the guy who dressed in drag in "Tootsie"; and to see him play such a elegant and yet villainous character, he does it so well that I keep forgetting that it was him.
 It really shows (Along with the other films that I’ve mentioned) how great of an actor he truly is!
 There are so many great scenes with him that I simply can't point them all out.
 I guess my favorite intimidating scene of his sadistic nature is when he sends a pirate to be killed; and my favorite funny moment is when he tries to commit suicide as he keeps telling Smee not to stop him.
 Not only is he made to be villainous, but he actually gets one or two emotional moments in the film.
 At one point in the movie we get a forced musical scene to be whimsical and touching, and it did touch me but not for the reasons you think it did.
 It's not because of the song (Though it is a pretty cute song, but in all honesty sounds way better off as an instrumental piece); it's not because of Peter's son's thinking of his Mom as Smee and Hook brainwash him; it's not because of the pirates being touched by it (Though it is a clever nod to a scene in the Disney movie); it's really because of Hook's reaction.
 As he stands there looking badass as he smokes his Double-Cigar-Holder; he starts to listen to the song out of curiosity, and when the song is over, he starts to weep a little bit because of not having a Mother or maybe even missing his Mother, but quickly collects himself and goes back to his old villainous self.
 That expression was done so natural and effectively that for me it’s what made the scene, and if you're one of those people who find it corny, it's understandable.
 Dustin Hoffman completely owns the role and is once again a rare performance where I completely forget about the actor that's playing the character.